FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    List the tributary first and the main channel second in Line C.

 9. Use the PROFILES program to review the channel slope and adjust the bed elevations to create a more uniform average channel reach slope.
-   The PROFILES program can interpolate cross sections and slope for surveyed cross sections.
+   The PROFILES program can interpolate cross-sections and slope for surveyed cross-sections.

 10. The key to channel routing is to balance the relationship between the slope, flow area and roughness.
     Channel routing is more stable if the natural cross section routing routine is used (SHAPE = N).